 - CLUB SERVICE.
 This group is charged with making sure our meeting place, our food, and our guest speakers are all in order.
 Members of the Club Service Committee have tasks no less than on every Tuesday morning for our weekly meetings.

 - COMMUNITY SERVICE.
 This group’s purpose is to conceive, plan, and execute service projects for the betterment of our local community.
-Some of this group’s Community Service Projects in which you may participate are:
+We continue to search for worthy projects that benefit our community.
+Some of our Community Service Projects in which you may participate are:

 - The Sunrise Rotary Smoke Alarm Project.
 In company with Firefighters of the Novato Fire Department, we visit every mobile home in Novato at least once per year to ensure that functioning smoke detectors are installed.
 We provide the smoke detectors, and we provide replacement batteries,